 - Pre-surgical lab work (this lets us assess anesthesia safety and identify any factors that could affect the speed of healing)

 - Anesthesia (inducing anesthesia, maintaining the proper level of anesthesia during the procedure, and complete patient monitoring before, during, and after the surgery by a trained vet tech)

 - The surgery itself (plate and screws)

-- Pain management before, during and after the surgery (OPTIONAL: A newly-approved injection that provides 72 hours of continuous post-surgery pain relief is available if you choose for an additional $295.)
+- Pain management before, during, and after the surgery (OPTIONAL: A newly-approved injection that provides up to 3 days of continuous post-surgery pain relief is available, if you choose, for an additional $295.)

 - Same-day post-surgery x-rays to ensure the goals of the surgery were met

 - Your pet gets to go home the same day!

 - The surgery report is sent back to referring veterinarian

 - Recheck and removal of surgical staples at visit 2 weeks post-surgery

 Dr. Aris came highly recommended by other vets in the area.
 Our 90-lb.
 Lab needed a TPLO surgery and two other vets were unsure if they could complete the procedure effectively.
 It has been one week and our fur baby is already trying to be a normal dog again.
 Dr. Aris offered a pain killer that would last 3 days to give him more comfort during the worst of the recovery time and we could tell the difference.
 He was more comfortable, and that is all a dog mommy can ask for.
 I love my dog and Dr. Aris loves him too; that’s why I will always go back to Liberty Animal Hospital.
 Thank you Dr. Aris for a successful surgery! – Nicole Marie (via Facebook; Aug.
 13, 2017)